asjad99/ML-ops/README.md

 ### Data Pipelines

-Build and maintain the organization’s data pipeline systems
+Data Engineers are responsible for Building and maintaining the organization’s data pipeline systems:

-> a data pipeline is nothing but a series of operations, when streamed together, helped us to automatically capture, munged, aggregated data on a recurring basis.

-> Creating a data pipeline may sound easy or trivial, but at big data scale, this means bringing together 10-30 different big data technologies.
+A data pipeline is nothing but a series of operations, when streamed together, helped us to automatically capture, munged, aggregated data on a recurring basis.
+Creating a data pipeline may sound easy or trivial, but at big data scale, this means bringing together 10-30 different big data technologies.
 More importantly, a data engineer is the one who understands and chooses the right tools for the job.

-> A data engineer is the one who understands the various technologies and frameworks in-depth, and how to combine them to create solutions to enable a company’s business processes with data pipelines.
+A data engineer is the one who understands the various technologies and frameworks in-depth, and how to combine them to create solutions to enable a company’s business processes with data pipelines.

-read more:
+* read more: *
 Building Data Pipelines with Python — Katharine Jarmul explains how to build data pipelines and automate workflows.